Billy Crystal: 2000–2014: Later film work and Broadway debut

-Crystal hosted the Academy Awards broadcast a total of 9 times, from 1990 to 1993, 1997, 1998, 2000, 2004 and 2012.
-His hosting was critically praised, resulting in two Primetime Emmy Award wins for hosting and writing the 63rd Academy Awards and an Emmy win for writing the 64th Academy Awards.
-He returned as the host for the 2012 Oscar ceremony, after Eddie Murphy resigned from hosting.
+Crystal returned as the host for the 2012 Oscar ceremony, after Eddie Murphy resigned from hosting.
 His nine times is second only to Bob Hope's 19 in most ceremonies hosted.
-At the 83rd Academy Awards ceremony in 2011, he appeared as a presenter for a digitally inserted Bob Hope and before doing so was given a standing ovation.
-Film critic Roger Ebert said when Crystal came onstage about two hours into the show, he got the first laughs of the broadcast.
+At the 83rd Academy Awards ceremony in 2011, Crystal appeared as a presenter for a digitally inserted Bob Hope and before doing so was given a standing ovation.
+The ceremony's hosts were James Franco and Anne Hathaway who received largely negative reviews, with Film critic Roger Ebert writing that "when Crystal came onstage about two hours into the show, he got the first laughs of the broadcast".
 Crystal's hosting gigs have regularly included an introductory video segment in which he comedically inserts himself into scenes of that year's nominees in addition to a song following his opening monologue.
+In 2013, Crystal released his autobiographical memoir Still Foolin' Em.
+The audiobook version was nominated for a Grammy Award for Best Spoken Word Album at the 2014 Grammy Awards.